Interactivity

 - Multiple answer: Allows viewers to select one or more correct answers.

-- Add additional answer options by clicking the + button under the bottom-most answer option.
+Add additional answer options by clicking the + button under the bottom-most answer option.
+If you need to delete an option, hover over it and click the trash icon that appears to the left of the answer.

 Note: